filizipek/CS204.1-colony_management_system/README.md

 # Colony Management System

 ## Overview
-**THE1** is a Colony Management System designed and implemented by Filiz İpek Oktay (Student ID: 30780).
+This program is a Colony Management System designed and implemented by Filiz İpek Oktay.
 This C++ program allows users to manage resources, buildings, and the layout of a colony through a command-line interface.

 ## Features
 - **Resource Management:** Load available resources from a specified file.